mobilemind/logogoin/README.md

 Version 0.0.9: December 27, 2013 - Update to grunt-contrib-jshint 0.8.x

-Version 0.0.10: May 9, 2014 Update package.json to use latest jshint and uglify
+Version 0.0.10: May 9, 2014 Update package.json to use latest jshint and uglify (re-committed 06-01-14)

 <!-- reference links -->